 Discuss what service means with your child(ren) and ask them to describe it in their own words.
 Talk about the service experience together and consider adding it to your schedule on a regular basis.
-See the discussion material, which can be found on page 53 of the Kingdom Quest strategy guide.
+See the discussion material in this section, which can be found on pages 53-54 of the Kingdom Quest strategy guide.
+Ask your tween(s) questions about what "good works" are and why a right attitude is essential for serving others.

 Next, assign a "Secret Service" to your child(ren).
-Each child will serve someone in his or her family, church, school, or community consistently for one day or one week or more without revealing him- or herself.
-Choose the time period so it's appropriate for the child's age.
+Each child will serve someone in his or her family, church, school, or community consistently for one month without revealing him- or herself.
 The child will have to come up with creative ways to serve that person.
-At the end of the service time, the child will share his or her identity and ask the person whom he/she served what it felt like to be served.
+At the end of the month, the child will share his or her identity and ask the person whom he/she served what it felt like to be served.